discordjs/guide/guide/message-components/buttons.md

 #### Next steps

 That's everything you need to know about building and sending buttons!
-From here you can learn about the other type of message component, [select menus](/message-components/select-menus.md), or have yoiur bot start listening to [interactions](/message-components/interactions.md) from your buttons.
+From here you can learn about the other type of message component, [select menus](/message-components/select-menus), or have your bot start listening to [component interactions](/message-components/interactions) from your buttons.